What is Magnesium?

 Research indicates that consuming magnesium regularly can help in lowering blood pressure.
 One study revealed that those who consumed 450mg of magnesium daily benefited from a substantial decrease in systolic and diastolic blood pressure.

 It’s imperative to note that this effect may only occur in those who suffer from high blood pressure.
 Another study showed that magnesium was effective in lowering blood pressure in people that had high blood pressure, yet did not affect those with average levels.

 Chronic inflammation is responsible for speeding up aging, obesity, and several other chronic diseases, and it’s often associated with low magnesium levels.

-Migraine headaches are painful and highly discomforting.
+Migraine headaches are painful and highly uncomfortable.
 They come with nausea, vomiting, and sensitivity to light and noise.
 Some medical researchers believe that migraine sufferers are likely to have low magnesium levels.

 The recommended daily intake (RDI) of magnesium for adults is within the range of 320-420 mg.
-However, pregnant women who are 18 years and older, are to take within the range of 350-400mg daily.
+However, pregnant women who are 18 years and older, are to take within the range of 350-400 mg per day.

 If you are deficient in magnesium and looking for natural foods to up your intake, you can try these: